 Wind removing pose: Compresses and massages the colon, strengthens the arms and hips.

 Sit up: Strengthens the abdominal muscles and hips.

 Cobra pose: Strengthens the upper spine and relieves back pain.

 Full locust pose: Strengthens the middle spine and opens the rib cage.

 Bow pose: Opens up the rib cage and revitalizes the spinal nerves.

 Half tortoise pose: Strengthens and increases the flexibility of the lower spine, hips and knees.

-Camel pose: Eases tense neck and shoulders and improves the flow of blood to the brain.
+Camel pose: Relieves the tension in the neck and shoulders, improves the blood supply to the brain.